sogeuni/contents/abs/advanced-topics/brief-introduction-to-regular-expressions.md

 The standard reference on this complex topic is Friedl's _Mastering Regular Expressions_. _Sed & Awk_, by Dougherty and Robbins, also gives a very lucid treatment of REs.
 See the [[bibliography|_Bibliography_]] for more information on these books.

 [^1]: A _meta-meaning_ is the meaning of a term or expression on a higher level of abstraction.
 For example, the _literal_ meaning of _regular expression_ is an ordinary expression that conforms to accepted usage.
-The _meta-meaning_ is drastically different, as discussed at length in this chapter. ^metameaningref
+The _meta-meaning_ is drastically different, as discussed at length in this chapter.

 [^2]: Since [[a-sed-and-awk-micro-primer#^SEDREF|sed]], [[awk#^AWKREF|awk]], and [[text-processing-commands#^GREPREF|grep]] process single lines, there will usually not be a newline to match.
 In those cases where there is a newline in a multiple line expression, the dot will match the newline.